DaveTrev/Rock-Paper-Scissors-v2/README.md

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-* [Sweet Alert 2](https://sweetalert2.github.io/) - A responsive, customizable replacement for alert popup boxes
+* [Sweet Alert 2](https://sweetalert2.github.io/) - A responsive, customizable replacement for alert popup boxes.

 * [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.